gichimux/clone-insta/README.md

 # Gram Application

-## what it does
+## what it is
-this application is an instagram clone made using django
+This application is an instagram clone made using django

 ## Author
 [George Mwai](https://github.com/gichimux)